stryker-mutator/stryker-handbook/Equivalent mutants.md

 Notice that 10 ** 0 = 1, so even if we change `>=` to `<=` and even `<` or `>` we will get the same output each time!

-It is called equivalent mutant.
+It is called _equivalent mutant_.
+There is no definitive way for Stryker to find and ignore them.
+There is currently also no way yet to mark them to be ignored.

-For now the only solution is by finding these by hand, which is time consuming.
-In `Stryker` we know some of them:
+For now the only solution is by finding these by hand, which is time consuming and try to rewrite the code so it won't occur, or accept that you won't make 100%.

 First one has been shown above.
 The easiest schema for this mutant is: